antimof/UxPlay/README.md

 reproduces the problem.)

 You can try to fix audio problems by using the "-as _audiosink_"  option to choose the GStreamer audiosink , rather than have autoaudiosink pick one for you.
-The command "gst_inspect-1.0 | grep Sink | grep Audio" " will show you which audiosinks and videosinks are available on your system.
+The command "gst_inspect-1.0 | grep Sink | grep Audio" " will show you which audiosinks are available on your system.
 (Replace  "Audio" by "Video" to see videosinks).
-Common audiosinks are pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (macOS).
+Some possible audiosinks are pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (macOS).

 If you ran cmake with "-DZOOMFIX=ON", check if the problem is still there without ZOOMFIX.